 The guides of Great Alaska Adventure Lodge, targeting our surrounding rivers, consistently produce some of Alaska's most impressive Rainbow Trout and Dolly Varden catches.
 Our trout season opens in mid-June, with the best fishing in August and September.
-As they are a delicate resident species, we practice catch and release on all Trout species.
+As they are a delicate resident species, we practice catch and release on all Alaskan Rainbow Trout and Dolly Varden.

 Vying with the Kings for the label of “most popular sports fish in Alaska”, the Rainbow combines with our excellent Silver salmon for great late-season angling right up until the end of September.
 2-20 pounds. this is a great fishery that rewards experts but is very kind to beginners, so whether you love fly or spin fishing, grew up doing it or even if you wanted your first time to be in Alaska.....then this is the place to do it!

 Beginning in mid June, we’ll fish over 60 miles of the amazing Kenai River to produce great variety, good numbers and Kenai River Rainbow Trout outstanding individual specimens.
 For many of our returning fly fishermen, the August and September time frame cannot be surpassed.
 Sockeye, Silver and (on even years) Pink salmon combine with Trophy Rainbow Trout and Dolly Varden to make some truly astounding sport fishing.
 September adds our beautiful steelhead fishery for some very fine Steelhead fishing, as well.